-THIS AGREEMENT ("Agreement") is entered into as of \\\\\\ between the COUNTY OF TULARE, a political subdivision of the State of California ("COUNTY"), and KINGS VIEW CORPORATION, a California Corporation ("CONTRACTOR").
+THIS AGREEMENT ("Agreement") is entered into as of \\\\\\ between the COUNTY OF TULARE, a political subdivision of the State of California ("COUNTY"), and TULARE YOUTH SERVICES BU-REAU, INC., a California Corporation ("CONTRACTOR").
 COUNTY and CONTRACTOR are each a "Party" and together are the "Parties" to this Agreement, which is made with reference to the following:

-A. COUNTY wishes to obtain the provision of mental health services in conformance with the Mental Health Services Act guidelines as set forth by the State of California Department of Mental Health, the Welfare & Institutions Code, Division 5, Titles 9 and 22 of the California Code of Regulations, the Cost Reporting/Data Collection Manual of the State Department of Mental Health, and the Tulare County Mental Health Annual Plan; and
+A. COUNTY wishes to obtain the provision of mental health services for the Full Service Partnership Children's Program, in conformance with the Mental Health Services Act guidelines as set forth by the State of California Department of Mental Health, the Welfare & Institutions Code, Division 5, Titles 9 and 22 of the California Code of Regulations, the Cost Reporting/Data Collection Manual of the State Department of Mental Health, and the Tulare County Mental Health Annual Plan; and